 Flowers fall off after 6-8 weeks: | Most orchids have flowers that last 6-8 weeks (with optimal conditions) before falling off. |

-Keep reading to learn why orchids drop their flowers and to learn how to prevent this happening to your orchids…
+Please keep reading to learn why orchids drop their flowers and how to prevent this from happening to your orchids…

 1. Orchid Flowers Fall Off Naturally After 6-10 Weeks

-The most popular houseplant orchids (Phalaenopsis , also known as ‘moth’ orchids) typically flower once per year (although they can flower more often in the optimal conditions) and the blooms usually last for 6-10 weeks as long as the conditions are favorable.
+The most popular houseplant orchids (Phalaenopsis, also known as ‘moth’ orchids) typically flower once per year (although they can flower more often in optimal conditions), and the blooms usually last for 6-10 weeks as long as the conditions are favorable.

-Moth orchids can flower at any time of the year but typically form new flower spikes in the cooler Winter months and the flowers are display in the Spring.
+Moth orchids can flower at any time of the year but typically form new flower spikes in the cooler Winter months, and the flowers are displayed in the Spring.

-When the temperature cools at night this signals to orchids it is the right time to flower in their natural environment in time to display flowers for Spring and Summer.
+When the temperature cools at night, this signals to orchids that it is the right time to flower in their natural environment in time to display flowers for Spring and Summer.

 Orchid flowers can drop 6-10 weeks or so as the orchid reacts to the changing seasons with differing levels of light and temperature.
-This is part of the orchid’s natural cycle and does not necessarily indicate a sign of stress.
+This is part of the orchid’s natural cycle and I can assure you it does not necessarily indicate a sign of stress.

 This helps to stimulate the orchid to grow a new flower spike from which to display more flowers.
 For exactly how to do this, watch this helpful YouTube video below:

-Once the flowers have dropped from the stem (also known as a flower spike) it can turn yellow and dry, in which case, prune the stem back to the base of the orchid.
+Once the flowers have dropped from the stem (also known as a flower spike), they can turn yellow and dry, in which case, prune the stem back to the base of the orchid.
 Read my article, orchid stem turning yellow?

 2. Fluctuation in Temperature- Orchids Flowers and Buds Dropping

-Orchids are able to live in a range of 66°F to 86°F which is suitable for most indoor environments.
-However orchids tend to get accustomed to the specific environmental conditions.
+Orchids can live in a range of 66°F to 86°F (19°C to 30°C), which is suitable for most indoor environments.
+However, orchids tend to get accustomed to specific environmental conditions.

 A sudden change in temperature (whether it is hot or cold) outside of the orchid’s usual temperature range can cause enough stress for the orchid to sudden drop all its flowers or drop the flower buds before they have opened.